* Translated by AI

 Kim Min-seok sliding into second base in the bottom of the 8th inning against KIA on the 17th.
 On the left is KIA shortstop Dale. /Photo=OSEN

-In three days, he recorded four doubles, all achieved through all-out sprints that even caused his helmets to come off.
+In three days, he recorded four doubles, all achieved through all-out sprints that even caused his helmet to come off.

-Doosan Bears' Kim Min-seok (22) is reviving his hitting talent.
-He is also showing his 'Hustle-Doosan' side, injecting vitality into the team.
+Doosan Bears' Kim Min-seok (22) is reviving his batting talent.
+He is also showing his 'Hustle-Doosan' side, refusing to hold back, and injecting vitality into the team.

 The three-game home series against the KBO League's KIA Tigers held at Seoul Jamsil Stadium last weekend clearly revealed the changed Kim Min-seok.